 Hypothyroid Self Test

 This is NOT a medical diagnosis, but a useful self-test to determine if you may have either Hypothyroid, or Hashimoto’s Thyroiditis.
 The method used by Dr. Broda Barnes (a leading expert in the area of metabolism) along with considering these symptoms below, is taking your body temperature before getting out of bed in the morning.
 If your temperature is averages below 97.8 degrees* (37 degrees celsius), and you have a preponderance of symptoms below, your metabolism is certainly not functioning at optimum.
-Take your temperatures during the day as well to see how close you are to “normal”.
+Take your temperatures during the day as well to see how close you are to “normal”. (make sure you use an accurate basal thermometer and keep it in your mouth for at least 5 minutes, breathing through your nose – or else the reading may not be accurate.
+You can also use a rectal thermometer.)

 If you are being treated for Hypothyroid or Hashimoto’s, a low body temperature is an indication you are not yet corrected adequately. (or you may need to start eating more of the right kind of foods to raise your temperature and start your metabolism working properly.)
 You may still have blood tests that do not indicate that you are hypothyroid.Unfortunately, many doctors depend upon only one blood test (TSH) to determine whether you have a thyroid condition – but this is NOT ENOUGH.
 You are not simply a blood test result, and other tests, and symptoms MUST be taken into consideration.
 To learn more about those tests, and what they mean, I recommend reading Stop The Thyroid Madness.